jsheunis/jsheunis.github.io/aboutme.md

 <div id='about'></div>
-I'm Stephan, an engineer, aspiring software developer, interested in understanding the human brain slightly more than we currently do, and in doing meaningful work along the way.
-I work as a Phd candidate in the Electrical Engineering department of the Eindhoven University of Technology.
-My main research focus is to develop new signal processing methods, software tools and processes to improve the quality of real-time functional magnetic resonance imaging for clinical use.
+I'm Stephan, an engineer, software developer, interested in understanding the human brain slightly more than we currently do, and in doing meaningful work along the way.
+My PhD research focused on develop new signal processing methods, software tools and processes to improve the quality of real-time functional magnetic resonance imaging for clinical use.
+Now, I work as a research data and software engineer at the [Psychoinformatics Group](https://www.psychoinformatics.de/index.html) at the [INM-7, Forschungszentrum Jülich](https://www.fz-juelich.de/inm/inm-7/EN/Home/home_node.html).
+I also have a postdoc position at the [SYNC developmental neuroscience lab](https://erasmus-synclab.nl/) at Erasmus University Rotterdam.

 <div id='background'></div>
 #### Background

 I am a South African in The Netherlands.
 I have a partner and two kids who are objectively the best three persons in the world (no bias here).
 I worked two industry jobs for about 4 years after completing an M.Sc. in Mechatronic Engineering.
-Then I started my current job.
+Then I moved to the Netherlands, completed a 4-year PhD project and started my current job.

 <div id='open'></div>
 #### Open sciency stuff